 Pasco County, FL Marriage License Information

 If you plan to get married in Pasco County, FL, or elsewhere within Florida, you must complete a marriage license application.
 You can get your marriage license in Pasco County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the County Clerk or Recorder office.
+Locations that distribute marriage licenses are typically located in the Circuit Court.
 Marriage licenses issued from Pasco County can be used throughout the state of Florida.

 Where Can I Get a Marriage License in Pasco County, Florida?